khuynh16/Viet4Me/README.md

 ## Things to Still Work On

 * 'Manage Account' Button where user can edit their chosen email and password, as well as removing categories (even if there are posts within said category)
+* Error handling and displaying UI messages for said errors (like wrong username/password, user with email already exists, etc)
 * Cleaning the code (lots of spacing issues, comments to rewrite/write, removing of console.logs)
 * Web responsiveness (especially for mobile)
 * Implement Google text-to-speech for the vietnamese translation for each post (looked into it, really want to implement but might need time to figure out)